 SDCOE Teacher Induction is a State-led program in conjunction with the California Department of Education (CDE) and the Commission on Teacher Credentialing (CTC).
 California Teacher Induction programs are locally designed and implemented.
 The San Diego County Office of Education offers a two-year commission approved program to teachers seeking to clear their preliminary credential.

 Through Action Research Cycles, you will demonstrate your growth, ability to reflect, and successful execution of the California Standards for the Teaching Profession.
 Upon successful completion and demonstration, you will be recommended for a clear credential.

-Throughout your two years of participation in the SDCOE Teacher Induction program, you will work with your Mentor who will assist you in collecting evidence of your teaching practice through weekly communication and development of the ILP.
-An Individualized Learning Plan (ILP) template for evidence colllection, reflection guides and timeline for submissions will be provided.
-You can plan on spending between 1 -2 hours a week communicating with your mentor on Induction requirements, which can include anything bubbling up in your teaching setting for that “just in time” support.
+Throughout the two years of participation in the SDCOE Teacher Induction program, you will work with your Mentor who will assist you in collecting evidence of your teaching practice through weekly communication and development of the ILP.
+An Individualized Learning Plan (ILP) template for evidence collection, reflection guides and timeline for submissions will be provided by the program.
+You can plan on spending no less than one hour a week communicating with your mentor on Induction requirements, which can also include anything bubbling up in your teaching setting for that “just in time” support.
 In addition, there are mandatory online and face-to-face meetings scheduled throughout the year.
 These dates will be provided to you in advance so that you can make arrangements to ensure attendance.
 Please note missed meetings, non-submissions and late submissions will delay, and perhaps even prevent, the credential clearing process.
 Since teaching in the classroom requires a clear credential, meeting dates and due dates are crucial and should be calendared.

 Assignments and Grades